 Illegal logging and trade in illegal timber is a major cause of deforestation, which contributes to the global impact of climate change, depletion of natural resources and decreasing biodiversity, thereby frustrating efforts towards sustainable forest management.
 It further negatively effects countries' socio-economic growth, food security, and poverty alleviation efforts, in particular local communities who depend on forests for their livelihood.
 Over the past years, major international markets have developed regulatory frameworks to combat illegal logging and associated trade.
-This comprehensive study provides an analytical framework for comparing requirements for timber legality and enforcement approaches and impacts of the laws in a range of timber-importing countries.
+This study provides an analytical framework for comparing requirements for timber legality and enforcement approaches and impacts of the laws in a range of timber-importing countries.
 Special emphasis is given to markets that have developed legal mechanisms and effective legislative options to combat the illegal introduction, import and trade of timber and other forest products.
-An in-depth analysis of case studies is undertaken to identify trends, emerging options or good examples, which could be used as reference or inspiration for developing effective legal frameworks and requirements on the legality of timber.
-This comprehensive overview and comparison of legislative approaches across regions intends to be a valuable information resource for researchers, policymakers, and timber trading companies, providing guidance on their compliance requirements.
+The analysis is intended to identify trends, emerging options or good examples, which could be used as reference or inspiration for developing effective legal frameworks and requirements on the legality of timber.
+This overview and comparison of legislative approaches across regions aims to be a valuable information resource for researchers, policymakers, and timber trading companies, providing guidance on their compliance requirements.